MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/index.md

 This digital transformation also enables an opportunity to modernize your infrastructure, workloads, and applications.
 Depending on business strategy and objectives, adopting a hybrid cloud model is likely part of the migration journey from on-premises to operating entirely in the cloud.
 IT must also understand how to effectively monitor the application or service migrating to Azure and continue to deliver efficient IT operations and DevOps.

-Stakeholders often want to use cloud-based software as a service (SaaS) monitoring and management tools.
+Stakeholders often want cloud-based software as a service (SaaS) monitoring and management tools.
 They need to understand what services and solutions exist to achieve end-to-end visibility, reduce costs, and focus less on infrastructure and maintenance of traditional software-based IT operations tools.

 The goal of this guide is to provide a detailed reference to help enterprise IT managers, business decision-makers, application architects, and application developers understand: